 Unless you intend to mop the kitchen floor every time you run your dishwasher, this convenient appliance won’t remain convenient for long if every wash cycle results in a puddle of water on the floor.
-This week’s blog will examine how the water is supposed to enter and exit a dishwasher, the malfunctioning parts that can cause a leaking dishwasher, and what you can do to keep the water inside the appliance where it belongs.
+This week’s blog will examine how the water is supposed to enter and exit a dishwasher, the malfunctioning parts that can cause a leaking dishwasher, and what you can do to keep the water inside the appliance where it belongs and prevent the dishwasher from leaking from the bottom.

 It’s common to think of the dishwasher’s “fill cycle”, where water is allowed to enter the tub, as the start of the dishwashing process.
 In fact, with most dishwashers, there is a short drain cycle that occurs after the start button is pressed in order to remove old water from the tub.
 This is because the dishwasher is designed to retain some water in the sump housing to help prevent the housing seals from drying out and cracking when the appliance is not in use.
 Once this short drain cycle has completed, the control sends 120 volts of alternating current to the water inlet valve solenoid which opens the valve and allows the proper amount of fresh water into the tub.
 This process will take anywhere from 90 seconds to two minutes and will usually allow around two gallons of water to fill the tub.